sspanak/tt9/docs/user-manual.md

 Source code and documentation are available on Github: [https://github.com/sspanak/tt9](https://github.com/sspanak/tt9).

 ## Initial Setup
+In order to use Traditional T9, you need to enable it as an Android keyboard.
+To do so:

 - Go to Android Settings → System → Languages → Keyboards.
 - Add Traditional T9 IME.

+_The actual menu names may vary depending on your Android version and phone._

+### Enabling Predictive Mode
 With the default settings, it is only possible to type in 123 and ABC modes.
-In order to enable the Predictive mode, you must also do the following:
+In order to enable the Predictive mode, there are additional steps:

 - Open TT9 preferences.
 - Select the desired languages.